This course prepares students for a role in the Community Services industry specialising in youth and family intervention.

 The CHC40313 Certificate IV in Child, Youth and Family Intervention is the recognised qualification to become a qualified:

-After graduating, you might like to undertake further study in the CHC52015 Diploma of Community Services.
+After graduating, students might like to undertake further study in the CHC52015 Diploma of Community Services.

 Course Dates & Times